irrustible/async-oneshot/README.md

 You probably want to leave these as they are.
 However...

 * Disabling `alloc` will let you compile without a global allocator at the cost of convenience.
 * Disabling `async` makes closing slightly cheaper at the cost of all async functionality.
 * Disabling `spin_loop_hint` will probably increase your power consumption and is only advised for unusual circumstances.
 As a general rule, contention on two-party channels is already low, so we expect spinning to be minimal.

+If you are disabling `alloc` or `async` with `no-default-features`, you should take care to reenable the `spin_loop_hint` feature unless you're one of the quite rare users who needs it.

 ## Performance

 tl; dr: probably strictly faster than whatever you're using right now.

 This library has been carefully optimised to achieve excellent performance.
 It has extra features that can enable you to squeeze even more performance out of it in some situations.

 ### Performance Tips

 Note: we are very very fast.
 We are probably not your bottleneck.

 * Make use of the ability to reuse and recycle - they're cheaper than calling the destructors.
 * Setting `closes(true)` before your last (or only!) operation makes the destructor cheaper.
 * The unsafe API allows you to gain more performance in some situations by reducing synchronisation.
 Much of it is only useful in the presence of external synchronisation or by exploiting knowledge of your program's structure.
+Be careful and read the documentation.

 ### Microbenchmarks